Taxcafe.co.uk - Essential Tax Advice Guides

 Buy to let Income Tax

-With interest rates still so low property investors, including those with buy to let mortgages, are making handsome rental profits.
-These profits are subject to income tax.
-If you have income from another source (such as a job or another business) there's a good chance you will be paying 40% income tax on these profits.
+Many landlords have high taxable rental profits which are subject to income tax.
+If you have income from another source (such as a job or another business) there's a good chance you will be paying 40% or 45% income tax on these profits.

 More complex tax planning can also be carried out in some circumstances.
 For example, it may be worth transferring properties to your spouse if he or she pays income tax at a lower rate than you do - eg 20% versus 40%.

-Looking at tax deductible expenses, we are always amazed how many landlords do not claim all the expenses to which they are entitled, eg the cost of using your car in your property rental business or the expenses related to a home office.
-Property investors can also claim capital allowances in certain circumstances.
+Looking at tax deductible expenses, we are always amazed how many landlords do not claim all the expenses to which they are entitled, for example the cost of using your car in your property rental business and all the expenses related to running a home office.

 What the guide does not contain is aggressive tax avoidance advice, just tried and tested tax planning information.
-The author, Carl Bayley ACA, is a chartered accountant who has been advising property investors for over 30 years.
-Carl is vice-chairman of the Institute of Chartered Accountants tax faculty and a member of their governing council.
+The author, Carl Bayley FCA, is a chartered accountant who has been advising property investors for over 40 years.
+He was Chairman of the Tax Faculty at the Institute of Chartered Accountants in England and Wales (ICAEW) from 2015 to 2018 and served as a member of the institute's governing council from 2003 to 2023.

 Buy to Let Capital Gains Tax